WasiqB/coteafs-logger/.github/CONTRIBUTING.md

 ### SonarCloud Code Quality monitoring

 For each commit to any of the branches described above, CI will also execute static code analysis.
-It is advisable to check the [SonarCloud][sonar] for any coding issues and resolve it, before sending across for **Pull Request**.

 ## Issues and Suggestions.